 Q. Can I talk to someone about leaving a legacy to the RHS?

 A. We would be happy to answer your queries or discuss areas of our work you’d like to support.
-Please contact us on 020 7821 3125, or email our Development office.
+To find out how you can support the RHS with a gift in your will, please email [email protected] or call Rachel on 020 7821 3658 or 07734 962392.

 The Development Office